AUTOBarge/autobargesim/README.md

 The most straight forward way of interacting with Git is to use your command-line.
 You can have an overview of how you can use the command-line to interact with Git [here](https://aguaclara.github.io/aguaclara_tutorial/git-and-github/git-in-the-command-line.html).
 However, today there are ease-of-use interfaces that make it easy to interact with Git without using the command-line, known as [Git Clients](#what-is-a-git-client).

 ## What is a Git Client?
-A Git Client is a grpahical user interface (GUI) which can be used to interact with a Git repository instead of using the command-line.
+A Git Client is a graphical user interface (GUI) which can be used to interact with a Git repository instead of using the command-line.
 Two popular clients are:
 - [Sublime Merge](https://desktop.github.com/)
 - [Github Desktop](https://www.sublimemerge.com/)
 Both are free to use and I personally use Sublime Merge since I am a Linux user.
 In my opinion, Sublime Merge is more flexible as well, compared to Github Desktop.